DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.86

+-  Added gang notice, gang leaders can now post notice to the gang chat, it will show up as a banner, the banner will expire after 3 days, phone notification will only be sent every 6 hours and each notice post will cost 1000 eurodollars, this is to prevent abuse spam of the system and cause other player to receive too many notifications
+-  Added experiemntal animation system

 ### 0.0.85

 -  Privacy improvements: